Absences.png

 • Students who are completing a VCE subject must achieve an attendance requirement of 80% or over to pass the subject

-• Any students who miss a VCE class must provide a medical certificate to the school to have that attendance approved under Department of Education guidelines (a Statutory Declaration is not sufficient)
+• Any students who miss a VCE class must provide a medical certificate to the school to have that attendance approved under Department of Education guidelines (a Statutory Declaration is not sufficient).
+A valid form of medical certificate is from one of the following medical practitioners: GP, hospital, paediatrician, physiotherapist, osteopath, chiropractor, orthopaedic surgeon, dentist, psychologist or psychiatrist.

 • Reason for absence should be recorded via the Compass portal on the day of absence